Italian cruiser Pola: Battle of Cape Matapan

 Iachino was unaware of Pola's plight until 20:10 on 28 March; upon learning of the situation he detached Fiume, Zara, and four destroyers to protect Pola.
 At around the same time, the British cruiser HMS Orion detected Pola on her radar and reported her location.
 The British fleet, centered on the battleships Valiant, Warspite, and Barham, was at this point only 50 nmi away.
 The British ships, guided by radar, closed in on the Italians; at 22:10, Pola was about 6 nmi from Valiant.
 Lookouts on the crippled Italian cruiser spotted shapes approaching and assumed them to be friendly vessels, so they fired a red flare to guide them.
 Almost twenty minutes later, the British illuminated first Zara and then Fiume with their searchlights; the British battleships obliterated Fiume, Zara, and two destroyers in a point-blank engagement.

 Pola initially was left alone during the action, and her captain, assuming that his ship would be the next target (and unable to return fire), ordered his crew to open the seacocks and abandon ship.
 About ten minutes after midnight, the destroyer Havock discovered Pola, still without power, in the darkness.
-A flotilla of British destroyers rushed to the scene, first discovering the abandoned Zara, which was still afloat; she was torpedoed and sunk by the destroyer Jervis.
+A flotilla of British destroyers rushed to the scene, first discovering the wrecked Zara, which was still afloat; she was torpedoed and sunk by the destroyer Jervis.
 After picking up survivors, the destroyers joined Havock and a boarding party was prepared to take Pola, though it was discovered that most of her crew had jumped into the water, and the remaining men were huddled on the forecastle, ready to surrender.
 Jervis took off the surviving 22 officers and 236 enlisted men from Pola.
 Then the destroyer HMS Nubian torpedoed the ship while Jervis illuminated her with her searchlights.
 Pola's magazines exploded and she sank at 04:03 on 29 March.
 A total of 328 men went down with the ship.
 Pola was formally stricken from the naval register on 18 October 1946.